andrewferlitsch/Gap/README.md

 ## Prerequites

 The Gap framework extensively uses a number of open source applications/modules.
-The following applications and modules will need to be installed on your computer/laptop:
+The following applications and modules will be downloaded and installed on your computer/laptop, when the package is installed.

   1. Artifex's Ghostscript - extracting text from text PDF
   2. ImageMagic's Magick - extracting image from scanned PDF